-In programming, a dictionary (or associative container, symbol table, map) is a data type that has a collection of key-value pairs.
-Items within dictionaries are unordered.
+A dictionary (or associative container, symbol table, or map) is an abstract data type that stores key-value pairs.
+Items within dictionaries can be ordered (in order of insertion) or unordered.

 myDict = { # declaration in Python